EsosaOrumwese/Learn-and-Build-Internship/README.md

 # Learn-and-Build-Internship
-A project based internship which start from April with preparatory data science courses and ends in July
+A project based internship which started in April with preparatory data science courses and ends in July